BIM/Revit Integration and Lifecycle Sustainability for Touchless Faucet Systems

 • LEED MRc1 – Building Product Disclosure and Optimization: Accepts third-party verified EPDs such as Sloan’s and TOTO’s as documentation of responsible sourcing.

-Implementation Strategy: For public facilities and airline OEMs, aligning faucet LCAs with fleet sustainability goals can contribute to Scope 3 emission reductions and circular-economy objectives.
+Implementation Strategy: For public facilities and airline OEMs, coordinating faucet LCAs with aircraft sustainability strategies may help impact Scope 3 emissions and a circular economy.

 6. Brand Integration and Data Transparency